willyvvu/FigmaProtoVM/docs/CODEGEN.md

 there's already scripts in the source repo that help us with the compilation.

-I originally was going to put my own code in a separate file, but it's just easier to replace the `js.c` file and re-compile.
-I've built a makefile that does just that (also stripping the other language targets so we don't get tripped up with dependencies).
-In fact it'll do the whole deal, from cloning the repo to compiling the code.
-Just run `make` in this directory and you'll be ready to go.
+I originally was going to put my own code in a separate file, but it's just easier to replace the `js.c` file in the ELVM repo with our own code and re-compile.
+To automate this, I wrote a makefile to copy the contents of `figmaproto.c` into the `js.c` file.

+It's hacky, I know, but it does the trick.
+I also made a script `edit_elvm_makefile.js` which removes all the other ELVM language targets and makes some modifications so that the build will go smoothly.

+The compiled outputs for the web demo, which is basically just runnable js, is then concatenated into a single file by the `build_ui.js` script and tacked onto the bottom of the finished built `ui.html` file.
+It's also super hacky because we can't import any script files from a Figma plugin, so we have to just include it a one giant file.